 The garden at Lamb House

-The garden at Lamb House provided inspiration to both Henry James and E. F. Benson and our Senior Gardener Guy Pullen sand his team have been bringing that muse back to life.
+The garden at Lamb House provided inspiration to both Henry James and E. F. Benson and Senior Gardener Maxine Clement and her team have been bringing that muse back to life.
 Few gardens in England can boast such rich literary connections.

 " I am hopeless about the garden, which I don’t know what to do with and shall never, never know – I am densely ignorant"

 When Henry James acquired the tenancy at Lamb House, he began a programme of improvement to the house and garden.
 James felt he was “densely ignorant” about gardens and plants, he therefore engaged his good friend, and garden designer, Alfred Parsons to develop the colourful flower borders and paths through the garden.
-Parsons planted fruits such as apricots, plums, pears and apples up the walls and suggested planting mulberry and walnut trees.
+Parsons planted soft fruits such as apricots, plums, pears and apples up the walls and suggested planting mulberry and walnut trees.
 Henry James particularly enjoyed the daffodils in his garden every spring and was delighted when white Narcissus ‘Henry James’ was created in his honour.

-There were some beautiful, mature rose specimens growing around the garden which have been pruned, and further summer annuals now fill any gaps.
 The garden is a beautiful and unexpected treat in the middle of Rye with a calm and peaceful atmosphere.
 It is the perfect place to relax, pick up a book and read.
 As we continue to improve the planting and the garden comes back to life, it will be a jewel in Rye's crown.